List of Marvel Comics teams and organizations: Nasty Boys

-The five members of the Nasty Boys are reunited when Sinister orders them to capture and kill the former member of the Marauders, Malice.
+The five members of the Nasty Boys are reunited when Sinister orders them to capture and kill Malice.
 Malice interrupts the Hawaiian vacation of Havok and his girlfriend Lorna Dane (a.k.a.
-Polaris) in order to kill the latter mutant, whom she fears (at Sinister's request) she may be forced to bond to permanently.
-The Nasty Boys have a hard time controlling the situation, as Malice continues to jump back and forth between Alex and Lorna.
+Polaris) to kill Polaris.
+The Nasty Boys have a hard time controlling the situation, as Malice continues to jump between possessing Havok and Polaris's bodies.
 She uses their considerable powers against anyone in her way.
-Both Alex and Lorna are willing to die in order to end Malice once and for all, and their combined willpower forces Malice to be stuck between them.
+Both Alex and Lorna are willing to die to end Malice once and for all, and their combined willpower forces Malice to be stuck between them.
 This allows Sinister to trap her.
 The Boys get away, as their battle does not draw the attention of the local authorities until after their getaway.

-Later, Ruckus appears at a speech given by Robert Kelly in an attempt to assassinate him.
-The X-Men stop Ruckus, and he is placed in custody.
-Ruckus was apparently able to evade custody as he was seen attending the X-Cise clinic as a client in the hope of receiving the mutant cure, however this was all a scheme by the Red Skull.
-Joined with Ramrod, Ruckus later travelled to England and attempted to rob banks but both were arrested, and saved by the X-Men from a Terrigen Mist cloud about to hit their prison.

-Meanwhile, Slab, Ruckus, and Gorgeous George established a drug lab, harvesting and selling mutant growth hormone, until Psylocke attacked their lab, defeated the three in combat and shut down their operation.
-The Nasty Boys were later hunted down and killed by the Upstarts, in order to lure out Cyclops and his ragtag team of X-Men to Washington Heights.

 Nasty Boys in other media

 The Nasty Boys appear in X-Men: The Animated Series, initially consisting of Gorgeous George (voiced by Rod Wilson), Hairbag, Ruckus (both voiced by Dan Hennessey), and Slab.
-Additionally, Morph appears as a temporary member while Vertigo joins the group later in the series.
+Additionally, Morph appears as a temporary member, while Vertigo joins the group later in the series.

 New Enforcers

-The New Enforcers are an organization appearing in American comic books published by Marvel Comics.

-After the fall of Kingpin, the New Enforcers were one of the groups contesting for control of the remains of his empire.
-The New Enforcers' inner circle consists of Controller, Fixer, Madame Menace, Mentallo, and Mister Fear while their outer circle consists of Blitz, Dragon Man, Dreadnought, Eel, Plantman, a Super-Adaptoid, Tangle, Thermite, and Vanisher.
+The New Enforcers are one of several groups contesting for control of the remains of Kingpin's criminal empire.
+The New Enforcers' inner circle consists of Controller, Fixer, Madame Menace, Mentallo, and Mister Fear while their outer circle consists of Blitz, Dragon Man, Dreadnought, Eel, Plantman, Super-Adaptoid, Tangle, Thermite, and Vanisher.